MarufHasan24/mathlib-cpp/doc/stats.md

 # Statistical Operations

-This C++ file provides various functions for staticstics like calulating Mean, Median, Mode, NormalPDF, BinomialPMF and ExponentialPDF.
+This C++ file provides various functions for staticstics like calculating Mean, Median, Mode, NormalPDF, BinomialPMF and ExponentialPDF.
 This file use following header files:

 - 'cmath'
 - 'vector'